Skip to main content

 Who this release is for

-• Teams migrating from custom extension build scripts.
+• You are migrating from custom extension build scripts.

-• Web developers moving from app development to extension development.
+• You are moving from app development to extension development.

-• Teams standardizing extension DX across multiple repos and contributors.
+• You are standardizing extension developer experience across multiple repos and contributors.

 Upgrade notes